tyleretters/nor.the-rn.info/_posts/2021-04-23-the-sacred-underwriting-of-your-life.md

 ---
 layout: post
-title: 'The Sacred Underwriting of Your Life'
+title: The Sacred Underwriting of Your Life
 date: 2021-04-23
-sagas: ['reflections']
+sagas: ['wildcard']
 digest: true
 ---
 [Simon Sarris, writing for This Map is Mostly Water:](https://simonsarris.substack.com/p/stoicism-is-not-enough)